 The Board is composed of four non-executive Directors.
-The members of the Board for the year under review were Mr Kenneth Farrugia, Chairman, Mr Vincent Mifsud, Mr Frederick Mifsud Bonnici and Mr Publio Danny Rosso.
-Ms Anne Marie Tabone and Mr Alfred Camilleri resigned during the period.
-Pursuant to generally accepted practices, as well as the Company's Articles of Association, the appointment of Directors to the Board is reserved exclusively to the Company's shareholders, except in so far as an appointment is made to fill a vacancy on the Board, and which appointment would expire at the Company's AGM following appointment.
+The members of the Board for the year under review were Mr Kenneth Farrugia, Chairman, Mr Vincent Mifsud, Mr Frederick Mifsud Bonnici, Mr Publio Danny Rosso.
+Pursuant to generally accepted practices, as well as the Company's Articles of Association, the appointment of Directors to the Board is reserved exclusively to the Company's shareholders, except in so far as an appointment is made to fill a vacancy on the Board, and which appointment would expire at the Company's AGM.

-Unless they resign or are removed, Directors shall hold office up until the end of the AGM next following their appointment.
+Unless they resign or are removed, Directors shall hold office up until the end of the subsequent AGM following their appointment.
 Directors whose term of office expires or who resign or are removed are eligible for re-appointment.
 All Directors shall retire from office once at least in each three (3) years, but shall be eligible for re-election.